marielouisehanna/suggestions/README.md

     4. Push it  : ```docker push YOUR-USER-NAME/getting-started```

-## The Steps Needed To Deploy to Minikube:
+## The Steps Needed To Deploy to Minikube ⏹️:

 1. Download minikube
 2. Download Kubectl